Neurofeedback, LORETA, QEEG, LENS

 Neurofeedback, however, focuses more on the nervous system and the brain.

 Brainwaves occur at various frequencies – some are fast and some are slow.
 The classic names of these frequencies are delta, theta, alpha, beta and gamma and they are measured in cycles per second, or hertz.
 Each of these frequencies does various tasks in the brain and at different speeds.
+There is a certain complexity in how the brain operates, but by retraining these brain waves according to the child’s brain patterns, the following problems can all improve:

 In fact, the American Academy of Pediatrics elevated neurofeedback to “Level 1 — Best Support” as an intervention for attention and hyperactivity disorders in 2012.